Table of Contents Contents

 Contribution Limit Penalties

-TFSA over contribution does happen.
-If this does happen then the penalty on this is 1% of the highest excess TFSA amount.
-This penalty will happen every month until there is no more excess of the contribution limit.
+TFSA over-contribution does happen.
+If this happens, then the penalty for this is 1% of the highest excess TFSA amount.
+This penalty will happen every month until there is no more excess of the contribution limit, so it’s best to pay the excess immediately.

 If you have over contributed to your TFSA then you should be able to remove the excess contributions as soon as you can.
-This is the only way to fix TFSA over contributions as well as reduce the overall penalty amount that you have to pay for.
+You can transfer funds immediately to any other account and put them back later on for the next tax year.
+This is the only way to fix TFSA over contributions and reduce the overall penalty amount that you have to pay.
 You should also receive a letter notifying you of the overage in the account and what the proposed penalty will be.
 If you have already moved the money then there shouldn’t be anything else for you to do.

-This letter that you will receive comes in the Proposed TFSA return package.
+This letter that you will receive, referred to as an excess amount letter, comes in the Proposed TFSA return package.
 This package includes a letter with information regarding the TFSA and what steps you need to take.
-It will also include RC243-P form.
+It will also include the RC243-P form.
 This is the Proposed Tax-Free Savings Account TFSA Return form.
 This form will show the penalty amount for the overage.
 You can then either agree or disagree with this amount.

 If you agree, then you can sign the form and send it back dated with your SIN number included.
 You can then make the penalty payments.
 If you don’t agree with the assessment then you can send a letter to the CRA (Canada Revenue Agency) explaining the situation including proof that the money was moved.